ibexa/documentation-user/docs/personalization/triggers.md

 ## Trigger calculation frequency

 Personalization engine checks user context data against trigger conditions every night.
-Email triggers are automatically initiated when a specific user's action, inaction or pattern of actions meet certain conditions that are defined in the service.
+Trigger messages are automatically initiated when a specific user's action, inaction or pattern of actions meet certain conditions that are defined in the service.

-## Configuring email triggers
+## Configuring triggers

-Email trigger calculations are done on a server that is run and maintained by [[= product_name_base =]].
+Trigger message calculations are done on a server that is run and maintained by Ibexa.
-Also, [[= product_name =]] does not provide a mechanism to send emails to the recipient, but delivers a response with recommendations to an endpoint provided by your organization, for example, an [[= product_name_connect =]] [webhook](https://doc.ibexa.co/projects/connect/en/latest/tools/webhooks/).
+The server delivers a response with recommendations to an endpoint provided by your organization, for example, an Ibexa Connect [webhook](https://doc.ibexa.co/projects/connect/en/latest/tools/webhooks/).
+You may then deliver the message to the end users by using a method of your choice, for example, email.
-Each response includes a list of recommendations, and a user email address that can be used to route a message to the recipient.
+Apart from a list of recommendations, the response can include an email address for routing a message to the recipient.

-To enable email triggers for your organization, contact your administrator or development team about [preparing a webhook address and processing the response delivered to the webhook]([[= developer_doc =]]/personalization/integrate_recommendation_service/#send-emails-with-recommendations) and [[= product_name_base =]] about the configuration specifics.
+To enable triggers for your organization, contact your administrator or development team about [preparing a webhook address and processing the response delivered to the webhook]([[= developer_doc =]]/personalization/integrate_recommendation_service/#send-messages-with-recommendations), and Ibexa about the configuration specifics.

-You can define one or more email triggers of certain type, to support different use cases.
+You can define one or more triggers of certain type, to support different use cases.
-For each email trigger type, you need to decide on several crucial parameters, for example:
+For each trigger type, you need to decide on several crucial parameters, for example:

 - one or more [types of content](content_types.md)
 - [attributes](recommendation_models.md/#nominal-attributes) to be included in the response
-- time that must pass before email start being sent
+- time that must pass before messages start being sent
 - number of repetitions
 - message frequency
 - number of recommended items